static-dev/spike-core/readme.md

 }
 ```

-Note that Spike's core loaders will pull in any files with `.jade`, `.sss`, and `.js` extensions for processing.
-If you add a loader that uses one of these extensions, it will run _before_ Spike's core loaders.
-If you use the `skipSpikeProcessing` flag, it will entirely skip spike's internal loaders, and you will need to process these files entirely on your own.
-This is not recommended -- if you find yourself needing to do this, Spike might not be the right tool for you.
+Note that if you use the `skipSpikeProcessing` flag on a `.js`, `.sss`, and/or `.jade` file, it will entirely skip spike's internal loaders, and you will need to process and write these files entirely on your own.
+This is not recommended.

+Finally, note that if you are using spike as a global module and using a locally-installed loader, you might have issues resolving the loader correctly.
+If you do, you can use webpack's [resolveLoader config option](https://webpack.github.io/docs/configuration.html#resolveloader) to ensure that it is able to resolve your loader from wherever you are trying to load it.

 ## Vendor Scripts